 Any substance before or during the tour is strictly forbidden!
 The activity must be taken seriously and demands concentration and the ability to react!
 Guides will cancel the trip if they have a suspicion of use.

-Coming on a trip with us is the guaranty to do something you never did before or would have even expected to do one day!
+Coming on a trip with us is the guarantee that you will do something you’ve never done before or would have ever expected to do!